Introduction to the solar process

 2

-We will introduce you to our preferred Solar dealer(s).
 You will learn their unique value proposition and also what to expect if/ when you purchase solar assets from them.

 3

-Step 3: Get Started on your Material Participation
+Step 3: Begin tracking your Material Participation

 4